The Legal Herald Logo

 Legal Recourse For Victims of Restaurant Shootings

 “Commercial property owners must keep their patrons and employees safe from any reasonably foreseeable hazards, including violent crimes.
 In order to do so, property owners may be required to provide adequate security on the premises.
 Some examples of this include installing video cameras, hiring security personnel, and even providing well-lit parking lots outside their buildings.
-If a property owner fails to provide adequate security and a shooting occurs due to this disregard for clients’ safety, then the affected victims may have grounds for a lawsuit,” states Mr. Thompson
+If a property owner fails to provide adequate security and a shooting occurs due to this disregard for clients’ safety, then the affected victims may have grounds for a lawsuit,” states Mr. Amala

 Bobby also added, “However, this is not the only factor necessary to prove a property owner liable.
 The victim’s lawyer must also be able to show that the crime was reasonably foreseeable.
 A reasonably foreseeable crime is one that occurs on a property that had a previous history of violent crimes and yet no improvements in security were put in place.
 Basically, if a victim’s lawyer can prove that the crime which injured their client was reasonably foreseeable and only happened due to inadequate security, then the property owner may be deemed responsible and ordered to pay for damages incurred.”